Frequently Asked Questions

 When will the Plan be completed and adopted by the City?

-- The process has been guided by meetings with two advisory committees who have each met four times (October, November, February, and April) since the project kickoff in August, 2016.
-Members include property owners, business owners, local residents, other citizens, local advocacy groups, local and state agencies, Tribal representatives and other interested parties.
-The advisory committee makeup is listed here.
+- The process was guided by two advisory committees who each met seven times between September of 2016 and October of 2017.
+Advisory Committee members included property owners, business owners, local residents, other citizens, local advocacy groups, local and state agencies, and other interested parties.

-- Two online non-scientific surveys have been conducted (December and March).
+- Two online non-scientific surveys were conducted (December of 2016 and March of 2017).

 How can I get involved?

-- Sign up on our mailing list: http://www.hrwestsideplan.com/get-involved/
+- Sign up on the project mailing list: http://www.hrwestsideplan.com/get-involved/